-- -That without a means of saving information they were loosing information and having to research the same thing over and over.
+Without a means of saving information they were losing information and having to research the same thing over and over.
 Plus they had limited means of retrieving the information

-- -They managed to create a UX tool which became a company shared resource owned by the entire business
+They managed to create a UX tool that became a company-shared resource owned by the entire business

 As with all things in organisations, success depends on PEOPLE.
-Clearly Aaron did a great job at engaging people in the value of the connecting disparate data sources.
+Clearly, Aaron did a great job at engaging people in the value of connecting disparate data sources.

-I loved the fact that what started out as a UX tool become an important resource across the MailChimp in utilizing a variety of customer centric data from numerous in house teams.
+I loved the fact that what started out as a UX tool became an important resource across the MailChimp in utilizing a variety of customer-centric data from numerous in-house teams.